end2endzone/bin2cpp/INSTALL.md

 To build the software, execute the following steps:

+1) Build and install all software prerequisites before building this software.

-1) Get a copy of the source code by using one of the following methods:
+2) Get a copy of the source code by using one of the following methods:
    * Download the source code of the project from an existing [tags](http://github.com/end2endzone/bin2cpp) and extract the downloaded zip file to a local directory (for example `c:\projects\bin2cpp` or `~/dev/bin2cpp`).
    * Clone the github repository by running `git clone "http://github.com/end2endzone/bin2cpp"`.

-2) Generate the project files for your build system.
+3) Generate the project files for your build system.
 From your source code directory, enter the following commands:
 ```
 mkdir build
 cd build
 cmake ..
 ```

 Note:
 See [CMake Quick Tips](#cmake-quick-tips) section for more details on building the library.

-3) Build the source code:
+4) Build the source code:
    1) On Windows, run `cmake --build . --config Release` or open the generated `.sln` file with Visual Studio.
    2) On Linux, run `make` command.

+### Building scripts for Linux ###

+The project provides scripts to facilitate the build process.
+The scripts can be found in [ci/travis](http://github.com/end2endzone/bin2cpp/blob/master/ci/travis) directory.
+There are 3 scripts, one for each dependencies and a final script for building the application.
+The scripts are named

+1) install_googletest.sh
+2) install_rapidassist.sh
+3) build_library.sh

+They are designed to be executed on [Travis CI](https://travis-ci.org/github/end2endzone/bin2cpp) and requires the environment variable `TRAVIS_BUILD_DIR` to be set to the location where you cloned the bin2cpp repository or extracted the source code.
+Once the environment variable is set, you should be able to execute each script one by one.

+During the compilation process, project dependencies will be cloned in `third_parties` directory (for example, `$TRAVIS_BUILD_DIR/third_parties/googletest`.
+At the end of the build process, bin2cpp executable will be located in directory `$TRAVIS_BUILD_DIR/build/bin`.

+You can see the latest build log example on [Travis CI bin2cpp page](https://travis-ci.org/github/end2endzone/bin2cpp).

+### Building scripts for Windows ###

+The project provides scripts to facilitate the build process.
+The scripts can be found in [ci/appveyor](http://github.com/end2endzone/bin2cpp/blob/master/ci/appveyor) directory.
+There are 3 scripts, one for each dependencies and a final script for building the application.
+The scripts are named

+1) install_googletest.bat
+2) install_rapidassist.bat
+3) build_library.bat

+They are designed to be executed on [AppVeyor](https://ci.appveyor.com/project/end2endzone/bin2cpp) and requires the environment variable `APPVEYOR_BUILD_FOLDER` to be set to the location where you cloned the bin2cpp repository or extracted the source code.
+The environment variable `CONFIGURATION` must also be set to the value `Release`.
+Once the environment variables are set, you should be able to execute each script one by one.

+During the compilation process, project dependencies will be cloned in `third_parties` directory (for example, `%APPVEYOR_BUILD_FOLDER%\third_parties\googletest`).
+At the end of the build process, bin2cpp executable will be located in directory `%APPVEYOR_BUILD_FOLDER%\build\bin\%CONFIGURATION%`.

+You can see the latest build log example on [AppVeyor bin2cpp page](https://ci.appveyor.com/project/end2endzone/bin2cpp).